GadgetAngel/Cricut_Voron_Logos/Voron_2.4_Logo/3_Color_Layers/README.md

-# Why and How I redesign this Project:
+# Why and How I redesigned this Project:

 After trying to use my Cricut Maker 3 to complete this project, I discovered that the Cricut Design Space Software can not handle this large of a project.
 There are a huge amount of cuts in the vinyl.